JimDesu/basis-lang/spec.md

     arg3
 ```

-The "optional commas under indentation" form does not exist in v1; arguments are always comma-separated.
+Arguments are always comma-separated.
 The grammar treats the colon as the start of the argument list and the indentation/dedent transitions as standard whitespace, so the argument list can extend across lines when indented under the call's first line.

 The `#` prefix on an argument introduces a fresh local in argument position.
 The form is the call-site dual of `#name <- expr` for local introduction (§7.1):